Crabbox docs

 #Capabilities

-• Crabbox sync: yes, archive sync through Daytona toolbox.
+• Crabbox sync: yes, archive sync through the Daytona toolbox.

 • Actions hydration: no.